Hugo F. Rodriguez

 Hugo F. Rodriguez Jr. is an American diplomat who has served as the principal deputy assistant secretary in the Bureau of Consular Affairs since February 2023.
 Rodriguez is the designate to serve as United States ambassador to Nicaragua after confirmation by the U.S. Senate in 2022, but he was rejected publicly by the government of Nicaragua before and after his confirmation.
 He has previously served as a senior advisor in the Bureau of Western Hemisphere Affairs.

 Early life and education

 Rodriguez was born in Philadelphia.
 He earned a Bachelor of Arts degree in economics from Hampden–Sydney College and a Master of Business Administration from the University of Virginia Darden School of Business.

 Career

 A career United States Foreign Service officer, Rodriguez has served in missions in Italy, Peru, Mexico, Paraguay, and others.
 He joined the Bureau of Western Hemisphere Affairs in January 2019, serving as deputy assistant secretary and later acting principal deputy assistant secretary.
 He resigned from these positions in December 2021.

 On February 13, 2023, he became the Principal Deputy Assistant Secretary in the Bureau of Consular Affairs.

+In July of 2025, he was named the James C. Wheat, Jr. Professor of Leadership at Hampden-Sydney College.